 Are Hanon exercises really effective at teaching piano students?
-Below, piano teacher James F. shares five reasons why he believes Hanon exercises aren’t as useful as many think…
+Below, piano teacher James F. shares seven reasons why he believes Hanon exercises aren’t as useful as many think…

 A lot of piano teachers swear by the old familiar Hanon exercises as a great way of teaching technique to their students.
 I strongly disagree.